ubarsc/emuformat/README.md

 locally before copying to S3.
 Files in EMU format can be written directly to S3 using the /vsis3 GDAL virtual filesystem.

-It is likely too, that EMU will be used as an intermediate formate before being translated into GeoTiff or KEA for distribution.
+It is likely too, that EMU will be used as an intermediate format before being translated into GeoTiff or KEA for distribution.

-It will support overviews (calculated as it goes) and does support the calculation of stats as it goes.
-It will soon support histograms and basic Raster Attribute Tables.

-It is designed to be written only by RIOS.
+It is designed to be written by:

+1. RIOS, in particular version 2.0.5 and above with the on-the-fly statistics and pyramid layers enabled (the default).
+Furthermore with RIOS, the blocksize must be set to 512x512.

+2. gdal_translate -of EMU from another GDAL supported format.
+If available, the statistics and pyramid layers will be copied across from the input file.

 Other methods may result in errors or corruption of data.

-Furthermore with RIOS, the blocksize must be set to 512x512 and the calculation of stats/pyramid layers must be disabled.
-See the file copyfile.py for more information.

 It doesn't (and will not) support update of files in place.